LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_data_model.rst

 deleted.
 The data remains persistent in the application buffers until it is deleted by the application.

-See the :ref:`sections/tutorial` for more information and a set of concrete examples on :ref:`constructAMeshFromExternal`.
+See the :ref:`sections/tutorial` for more information on :ref:`usingExternalStorage`.

 .. _SidreStorage: